Support-Ukraine-Love/web/refugee-source-export/Ukraine-Resources-Information-Working-Doc--Living-Doc.md

     For dimensional restrictions and additional information, please call +1 (908) 241-2190, +1 (888) 336-4776 or contact [SaveUkraine@dniprollc.com](mailto:SaveUkraine@dniprollc.com). _Medical supplies and food are accepted for transportation_.
 All boxes must have an indication 'UkrPoshta Dnipro LLC / Humanitarian Aid.”'
 [Source](https://www.eseller365.com/mail-from-ukraine-will-continue-shipping-to-us/)

-* [UA Aid Centers](https://ua-aid-centers.com/#cover-2): Verified aid collection centers and warehouses globally.
-You simply: "choose your country and see the addresses of verified centers that collect donations and transfer them to Ukraine."
-This site also has lists of needed items.
 * 🇺🇸 Hubs collecting humanitarian aid for Ukraine in the _US_: (_contact them for details on what is accepted & needed_.)(See above for Dnipro US.)
     * [Nova Poshta](https://novaposhta.ua/)